aguirrewil/catgremio/README.md

 # catgremio
-# Gato alentando ;)  ## 📒 Descrição Teste criado para um momento relacionado a torcida do Grêmio  ## 🤖 Tecnologias Utilizadas Foi usado a IA Lumen5  ## 🧐 Processo de Criação Através de um prompt de comando bem simples.  ## 🚀 Resultados Apresente os resultados do seu projeto
+# Gato alentando ;)  ## 📒 Descrição Teste criado para um momento relacionado a torcida do Grêmio
+## 🤖 Tecnologias Utilizadas Foi usado a IA HeyGen
+## 🧐 Processo de Criação Através de um prompt de comando bem simples.
+Create a 15-second video of a cat dressed in a Grêmio de Porto Alegre jersey, having a barbecue in front of the stadium.